gravitylens/employees-app/README.md

 ### 2. Generate SSL Certificates

-If not already present, generate SSL certificates in the `certs/` directory:
+If not already present, generate SSL certificates in the `certs/` directory for MySQL and in `web/certs/` for the web UI:

 ```sh
 mkdir -p certs